Eitan-brightleaf/asana-client/readme.md

 // Then use the client
 $workspaces = $asanaClient->users()->getCurrentUser();
 ```
+You will retrieve an access token that contains the token itself, which expires in an hour, the timestamp of expiry,
+and a refresh token you can use to get a new access token.

+While the Asana client has a `refreshToken()` method you can use, the library is supposed to take care of that automatically,
+leaving you free to work on what you really need to.
+Built into the library is a quick check before any api calls to
+make sure the token is not expired, and if it is to refresh it.

 More examples are available in the `examples` folder, including:
 - OAuth flow setup with PKCE and state validation